converged-computing/lammps-time/README.md

 ```

 Now do builds from the tags.
 We are first going to try and build as many as we can with cmake.
+Note that we have added the `USER-REAXC` and it is needed started at patch_27May2021.

 ```bash
 for filename in $(ls ./releases)